Waiting for GCSE Results Before Moving to Australia

 “Entry Requirement for Senior Secondary School (Year 11 and Year 12) in NSW, a NSW School Certificate (study up to Year 10) or its equivalent in Australia or overseas, with good passing grades in the main academic subjects.”

-I’m guessing that the GCSE is equivalent but even so, what will happen is your son will finish his Year 10 in the UK (I’m guessing finishing up around July 2015), take the GCSE, move to Australia then start up school again in Year 10 until December 18th, 2015.
+The GCSE is equivalent but even so, what will happen is your son will finish his Year 10 in the UK (I'm guessing finishing up around July), take the GCSE, move to Australia then start up school again in Year 10 until December.

 Waiting for the GCSE having no effect on what year he ends up in or his course of study.

-Remember that the school year in NSW started January 27th of this year and ends on December 18th.
+Remember that the school year in NSW starts in January and ends in December.

 Forms from DEC website: